 by Ashley Bovin

-resources available to help you begin your own mindfulness journey.
-These resources can vary in cost and commitment level—from free articles, podcasts, and e-books, to full-length books, to one-day workshops, week-long retreats, and 8-week classes.
+As the benefits of mindfulness are becoming more widely accepted, and it continues to grow as a practice and influence in our culture, there’s no shortage of resources available to help you begin your own mindfulness journey.
+These resources can vary in cost and commitment level—from free articles, apps, podcasts, and e-books, to full-length books, one-day workshops, week-long retreats, and 8-week classes.

-The many different formats available make it easy for would-be students to find a good fit, no matter their schedule or preferred learning style.
+The variety of formats available make it easy for would-be students to find a good fit, no matter their schedule or preferred learning style.

 We understand that everyone learns differently, and that some people might be able to read a book and have the information they need to make meaningful change on their own.
-However, there are many good reasons to take a mindfulness class.
+And there are many good books on mindfulness to choose from!
+However, there are also many good reasons to take a mindfulness class.
 Here are a few.

 In-Person Learning from a Trained Instructor

-Perhaps, like many people, you’re not a self-educator; that is, you can’t just choose a topic of interest, then gather the materials you need and set a schedule to successfully learn on your own.
+Perhaps, like many people, you’re not a self-educator; that is, you can’t just choose a topic of interest, gather the necessary materials, and set a schedule to successfully learn on your own.
 This isn’t a character flaw; it’s just the way you process information.

 For those who thrive with a little guidance, it can be much more fulfilling and effective to take part in a formal class.
 Having undergone extensive training and established their own practice, the teachers can share their experiences, speak to you as an individual, and be available to support you throughout the class.